wishwisdom/corda-docs-portal/content/en/platform/corda/4.8/enterprise/cordapp-advanced-concepts.md

 ### CorDapps depending on the same library.

 It should be evident now that each CorDapp must add its own dependencies to the transaction, but what happens when two CorDapps depend on different versions of the same library?
-The node that is building the transaction must ensure that the attached JARs contain all code needed for all CorDapps and also do not break the *no-overlap* rule.
+The node that is building the transaction must ensure that the attached `.jar` files contain all code needed for all CorDapps and also do not break the *no-overlap* rule.

 In the above example, if the `Apples` code depends on `Fruit v3.2` and the `Oranges` code depends on `Fruit v3.4` that would be impossible to achieve, because of the overlap over some of the fruit classes.